142CodeGreen/RAG-with-NeMo-Guardrails/README.md

 ---

 # RAG practice using NVIDIA NIM, NVIDIA NeMo Guardrails, LlamaIndex, Milvus Database and Gradio UI
 This notebook is to practise building a RAG application with NVIDIA Nemo Guardrails under the NVIDIA Developer Program.
 The application includes a simple RAG that allows users to upload PDF documents and carry out Q&A with the chatbot in the context of the loaded documents.
-Main objectives of the app are to practice using the following key compoents that construct a more reliable RAG application with guardrails with improved reliability:
+Main objectives of the app are to practice using the following key components that construct a more reliable RAG application with Nemo guardrails:

-1. Selected NVIDIA NIM as a foundational LLM model- using API key to connect. meta/llama-3.1-8b-instruct is used in this practise.
+1. Selective NVIDIA NIM as a foundational LLM model- using API key to connect. meta/llama-3.1-8b-instruct is used in this practise.
 2. NVIDIA NeMo Guardrails, including input, output and dialog rails to structure proper bot response with reduced hallucination;
 3. LlamaIndex as RAG management framework for efficient indexing and retrieval of information;
 4. Use of NVIDIA embeddings;